OpenEvalProject/evals/manuscripts/elife-88742/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/88742/elife-88742-fig1-v1.jpg)

-**Figure 1.:** A) and signal (B) from a view of epigenetic landscape.(A–B) Valleys represent stable attractors.
+**Figure 1.:** (A–B) Valleys represent stable attractors.
 Cells (yellow balls) in stem cell fate (denoted as ‘S’, green well in landscape) differentiate into downstream fates, lineage X (denoted as ‘LX’, blue well), and lineage Y (denoted as ‘LY’, purple well).
 These abbreviations were used for following Figures 2—7.

 Under the noise-driven mode, the bias of cell fate decisions largely depends on the spontaneous heterogeneity of gene expressions in the cell population (Wheat et al., 2020; Kovary et al., 2018).
 Consequently, the initial cellular state predominantly impacts the direction of the fate decision.
 Chang et al., 2008 uncovered that hematopoietic stem cell (HSC) population possesses intrinsic and robust heterogeneity of Scal-1 expression (also known as Ly6a [van de Rijn et al., 1989]).
 Notably, populations with discrete expression levels of Scal-1 confer different propensities for downstream lineage commitment.
 Considering the signal-driven mode, cell fates are tightly steered by extrinsic signals (e.g., cytokines, chemical molecules, mechanical strength, and genetic operations) that reshape the landscape (Figure 1B).
 In this circumstance, the impact of the initial state on fate decisions is relevantly inconsequential.
 Additionally, due to the accessibility of signal manipulation, the signal-driven mode has been widely utilized for cell fate engineering (Xu et al., 2015; Del Vecchio et al., 2017), leading to in-vitro induction systems centered on induced pluripotent stem cells (iPSC) for obtaining desired cell types (Ng et al., 2021).
 Recently, researchers reported a ‘fate-decision abduction’ of erythroid-to-myeloid trans-differentiation induced by various types of cancer, which facilitates tumor escape from the individual’s immune system (Long et al., 2022).
 Collectively, driving forces couple the foundational and crucial features of fate decisions, serving as an essential basis for further decoding fate decisions and interpreting the development of organisms (Simon et al., 2018).
 By examining the two driving modes, we can gain a better understanding and characterization of cell fate decisions, including in-vivo cell differentiation, oncogenesis, and in-vitro reprogramming systems.